hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 zone (such as `us-central1-a`), the cluster will be a zonal cluster with a single cluster master.
-If you specify a region (such as `us-west1`), the cluster will be a regional cluster with multiple masters spread across zones in the region, and with default node locations in those zones as well.
+If you specify a region (such as `us-west1`), the cluster will be a regional cluster with multiple masters spread across zones in the region, and with default node locations in those zones as well

-* `zone` - (Optional, Deprecated) The zone that the cluster master and nodes should be created in.
-If specified, this cluster will be a zonal cluster. `zone` has been deprecated in favour of `location`.

-* `region` (Optional, Deprecated) The region that the cluster master and nodes should be created in.
-If specified, this cluster will be a [regional clusters](https://cloud.google.com/kubernetes-engine/docs/concepts/multi-zone-and-regional-clusters#regional) where the cluster master and nodes (by default) will be created in several zones throughout the region. `region` has been deprecated in favour of `location`.

-~> Only one of `location`, `zone`, and `region` may be set.
-If none are set, the provider zone is used to create a zonal cluster.

 * `node_locations` - (Optional) The list of zones in which the cluster's nodes are located.
 Nodes must be in the region of their regional cluster or in the